— Matt Chandler

 — Phinehas, WWII

-Anonymous asked: I am a Baptist, and I have a few friends that are Roman Catholic.
+Anonymous said: I am a Baptist, and I have a few friends that are Roman Catholic.
 I was wondering what are the major differences between the two?
 I know there are a lot of similiarities, but I'm not sure what the differences are.
 I feel weird asking them because they don't really like talking about it.

 I will tell you some of the major differences, but bear in mind that your friends may not hold to anything that I say.
 It is important to find out what people believe personally, because it may be different than the “box” of beliefs they put themselves in.
 Make sense?
 It works the same for all of us.